-- The radioactive iodine is usually given in pill form, although it can be given in liquid form.
+Radioactive iodine is usually given in pill form, but it can also be given in liquid form if needed.
 Some people have trouble swallowing pills.
-If you do, tell your doctor in Nuclear Medicine before your treatment.
+If you do, tell your doctor in Molecular Imaging and Therapy Service (MITS) before your treatment.
 This is sometimes called the Nuclear Medicine service.

 - You’ll have another whole-body scan several days after your treatment.
-These scans will allow your doctor see where the radioactive iodine was taken up in your body.
+This helps your doctor see where the dose of radioactive iodine was taken up in your body.

-Once your doctor has given you your treatment plan, call your insurance company to find out if you need preauthorization (a decision that’s made by your health insurance company that this procedure is necessary) for any treatments and tests.
-Your doctor’s office and the hospital will not know this information.
-If you need help with preauthorization, contact Patient Financial Services at 212-639-8242.Back to top
+Once your doctor has gone over your treatment plan, call your insurance company to find out if you need preauthorization (a decision that’s made by your health insurance company that this procedure is necessary) for any treatments and tests.
+If you need help with preauthorization or have any questions, contact Patient Billing at 646-227-3378.

-A clerk from the Admitting Office will call you after 2:00 pm the day before your treatment.
-He or she will tell you when to arrive for your treatment.
-If you do not receive a call by 7:00 pm, please call 212-639-7881.Back to top
+Someone from the Admitting Office will call you after 2:00 pm the day before your treatment and tell you what time to get to the hospital for your treatment.
+If you don’t get a call by 7:00 pm, call 212-639-7881.Back to top

 - You can shower with soap and water the night before or the morning of your treatment.

-- You can apply your usual deodorant, lotions, creams, and makeup.
+- You can use your usual deodorant, lotions, creams, and makeup.